hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 # SFTasker: Salesforce DX Project Management Tool

-`sftasker` is a powerful **Salesforce CLI plugin** designed for Salesforce developers and administrators.
+`SFTasker` is a powerful **Salesforce CLI plugin** designed for Salesforce developers and administrators.
 It includes a set of commands that simplify Salesforce DX project management, addressing specific tasks like metadata merging for Profiles, Translations, and Custom Labels.
 These automation tools help reduce manual effort, prevent data loss, and improve workflow efficiency, making it easier to manage complex Salesforce projects.

 ⚠ **Note:** This is an unofficial Salesforce plugin and is not endorsed or supported by Salesforce.
 Be sure to thoroughly test it before using it in production environments.